 - Little Gidding

-- I'm have PhD in English from Duke University, and a master's degree in Comparative Media Studies from MIT.
+- I have a PhD in English from Duke University, and a master's degree in Comparative Media Studies from MIT.
 Working within the fields of book history, digital humanities, media archaeology, and early modern literature and material culture, my scholarship weaves detailed archival research into creative uses of digital methods and technologies.